 Mr. Campbell was born on August 6, 1946, in Austin, Texas, and grew up on the Texas Gulf Coast.
 He received a B.B.A. in Accounting, with honors, from the University of Texas at Austin in 1968 and entered the University of Texas School of Law, where he completed the first year of study before a two-year break for military service.
 In 1973, Mr. Campbell received a J.D., with honors, from the University of Texas School of Law, where he was a member of the Order of the Coif and the Texas Law Review.
 Mr. Campbell commenced his law practice with the Houston firm of Baker & Botts, where he became a partner in 1981.
 In August, 1984, Mr. Campbell became a partner at the Houston trial specialty firm Miller, Keeton, Bristow, & Brown, where he practiced until founding the firm of Campbell Harrison & Dagley L.L.P. in 1991.

 He has earned selection to Thomson Reuters’ list of Texas Super Lawyers (2003, 2006-present) in Estate & Trust Litigation, Business Litigation, and Class Action/Mass Torts, as published in Texas Monthly.
-Justin has been included on the list of Best Lawyers in America® (2016-present) in Personal Injury Litigation Defense, and among “Texas’ Best Lawyers” (2016-present), by Best Lawyers.
+Justin has been included on BL Rankings, LLC’s list of Best Lawyers in America® (2016-present) in Personal Injury Litigation Defense, and its list of Texas Best Lawyers® (2016-present).

 Representative Cases & Results